Verdra Rules · v0.1

 Framework

-The Rules structure every dispute along three axes: category (what kind of breach is alleged), attribution pathway (how to assign responsibility between agent and principal), and evidence strata (how to weigh what's on the record).
+The Rules structure every dispute along three axes: category (what kind of breach is alleged), attribution pathway (how to assign responsibility between Agent, Principal, Operator, and Counterparty), and evidence strata (how to weigh what's on the record).

 Category 1